erwanvivien/algorep/README.md

 **Note**: The client does not automaticaly retry to send a message if it fails.
 You need to resend the message manually.
 This is the design we chose for the client.

+## Server configuration

+The configuration file is a RON file (Rusty Object Notation) that can be found in the `config` directory and is named `config.ron`. \
+What can be configured is the following:

+- node_count: the number of nodes(servers) in the cluster
+- election_timeout: a range of `ConfigTime` enum (see `config.rs` for more details).
+This range is what is used by servers to generated a random timer.
+- client_count: the number of clients that will be spawned by the `main.rs` file

 ## Running the tests

 To run the tests, you need to have `cargo` installed. \
-Then, you can run the tests by running the following command in the root directory of the project: `cargo test`. \
+Then, you can run the tests by running the following command in the root directory of the project: `cargo test`.

 The following tests are implemented: